dvankley/firefly-plaid-connector-2/README.md

 Inspired by [firefly-plaid-connector](https://gitlab.com/GeorgeHahn/firefly-plaid-connector/).

 # Running
+Please note this version of the connector requires at least version v6.1.2 of Firefly.

 These are basic instructions for installing and running the connector.
 See further topics below for more details.

 ## Running the JAR Directly